 - Exhale and fold the torso down over the thighs.

 - Place your forehead on your bed.
-Lay your hands besides your thighs palms facing the ceiling, bring your arms up over your head (as in picture and relax your shoulders.
-Broaden your sacrum across the back of your pelvis.
+Lay your hands besides your thighs palms facing the ceiling, bring your arms up

 - Lengthen your tailbone away from the back of the pelvis.